christophercrouzet/gorilla/doc/overview.rst

+.. currentmodule:: gorilla

 .. _overview:

 Overview
 ========

-Gorilla is a library that provides a convenient approach to :term:`monkey patching`.
+Gorilla is a library providing a convenient approach to monkey patching.

-The API revolves around the concept of :term:`extension`\ s, represented by the class :class:`~gorilla.extension.Extension`.
-This class is useful to be used directly if the patching details are to be only known at runtime but otherwise a set of decorators are available to make the whole process straightforward.
+The API revolves around the concept of patches, represented by the class :class:`Patch`.
+This class can be used directly if the patching information are only known at runtime but otherwise a set of decorators are available to make the whole process more intuitive.

-This process consists in decorating a class or a :term:`descriptor` with the :func:`~gorilla.decorators.patch` decorator.
-This marks that object as being an :term:`extension` to use to :term:`patch` a specified target (either a module or a class).
+This recommended process consists in decorating a class or a descriptor with the :func:`patch` decorator.
+This marks the decorated object as the attribute value to use to patch a specified destination (either a module or a class).
+A decorator :func:`patches` is also provided to create a patch for each member of a class.

-The :term:`extension`\ s marked with the :func:`~gorilla.decorators.patch` decorator are discoverable with the help of the :func:`~gorilla.utils.register_extensions` function.
-A breadth-first scan is performed recursively on the packages and modules provided to find any extension defined.
+The objects marked with these two decorators are discoverable through the :func:`find_patches` function and can be applied using the :func:`apply` function.

-When an attribute with the same name as the :term:`extension` to apply already exists on the target, then the existing attribute is saved under another name and becomes callable from within the extension's code through the :func:`~gorilla.utils.get_original_attribute` function.
-This ensures that the original behavior of an attribute can be preserved if needed.
+When an attribute with the same name as the patch to apply already exists on the destination, then a hit occurs which leads the existing attribute to be optionally saved under another name and to become accessible through the :func:`get_original_attribute` function.
+This ensures that the original behaviour of an attribute can be preserved if needed.

-The behavior of the patching process can be changed by overriding the default settings to be found in the class :class:`~gorilla.settings.Settings`.
-See :class:`~gorilla.extension.Extension` and :func:`~gorilla.utils.register_extensions`.
+The behaviour of the patching process can be modified for each patch by overriding the default settings.
+See :class:`Patch`, and :class:`Settings`.

 .. note::

-   The supported versions of Python are 2.6, 2.7, 3.3 and 3.4.
+   Both Python 2 and Python 3 versions are supported.